pptang/haskell-book-note/Chapter1.md

 - **My Definition**: When applying a function to an argument, if you can eliminate the head of the abstraction (since its only purpose is to bind a variable with value), this process is called **beta reduction**
 - **Formal Definition**:
-  > Beta reduction is this process of applying a lambda term to an argument, replacing the bound variables with the value of the argu- ment, and eliminating the head.
+  > Beta reduction is this process of applying a lambda term to an argument, replacing the bound variables with the value of the argument, and eliminating the head.
 Eliminating the head tells you the function has been applied.
 - `λx.x` is the identity function - accept a single argument and return that same argument.
 - Steps to apply identity function to another lambda abstraction: